lleo/go-hamt/README.md

 ## What is a HAMT?

 HAMT stands for Hash Array Mapped Trie.
 That spells it out clearly right?
 Ok, not so much.
-A HAMT is an in-menory Key/Value data structure  with some really cool features.
+A HAMT is an in-memory Key/Value data structure with some really cool features.
 The first feature is that we implement it as a tree with a reasonably large and fixed branching factor; thereby making it a pretty flat tree.
 The killer feature is that the tree has a maximum depth, resulting in a O(1) Search and Modify speeds.
-That is O(1) with out a giant constant factor.
+That is O(1) without a giant constant factor.

-HAMT make this happen by first hashing the []bute slice  into either a 32bit or 64bit hash value.
+HAMT make this happen by first hashing the []byte slice  into either a 32bit or 64bit hash value.
 We then split this hash value up into a fixed number of parts.
 Each part now becomes the index into the Array we use for interior nodes of the tree.
 Lastly, we only use enough parts of the hash value to find a free node to